ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 Since you already know that databases are better deployed as `StatefulSet` objects, let's create one for your PostgreSQL server:

-1. Create a `db-postgresql.statefulset.yaml` in the `resources` path.
+1. Create a `db-postgresql.statefulset.yaml` in the `resources` path:

     ~~~sh
     $ touch $HOME/k8sprjs/forgejo/components/db-postgresql/resources/db-postgresql.statefulset.yaml